-GUI Showing File Browser
+Figure 13: GUI Showing File Browser

-The new CPE and Base unit software will take about a minute to download.
+The new CPE and Base unit software will take about one minute to download.
 The firmware takes about 3 or 4 minutes to download.
-To the right you will see a sample view of what you should see during the download.
+To the right you will see a sample of what you should see during the download.